 An example is a perching stool if you struggle to stand for long periods of time while preparing food and drinks, another is the one cup kettle which allows you to make a hot drink without the risk of burning yourself if you struggle to grip or lift a kettle.

-Using the Live Well Telford directory you can find place to request food parcels in the event of a crisis where you are unable to afford to purchase any food.
+You can find places to request food parcels in the event of a crisis, where you are unable to afford to purchase any food.